 Our tutors are industry experienced with a passion for passing on their knowledge to others.
 Here are a few of the experienced and friendly tutors that will be supporting you throughout your learning process.

-The most important prerequisite for attending any course at Catalyst is that you must be passionate about building and developing your skills as a creative practitioner, filmmaker or visual storyteller.
+The most important prerequisite for attending any course at Catalyst is that you must be passionate about building and developing your skills as a filmmaking specialist, audiovisual artist or storyteller.

 Course dates and application deadline